-Each year, BAFTA receives a small number of London Marathon places thanks to our membership of the Charities Forum, the group of charities benefitting from the patronage of TRH The Duke or Duchess of Cambridge or Prince Harry.
+Each year, BAFTA receives a small number of London Marathon places thanks to the patronage of our President, HRH The Duke of Cambridge.

 BAFTA Kids spans a range of activities aimed at 7-12 year olds, including: